Pops47/pops47/README.md

 ### Hi I'm Pauline 👋

 - I'm an enthusiast Junior Web Developer and you can see my work on my <a href="https://pauline-soubrie.netlify.app/" target="_blank">Portfolio</a> 💻
-- I'm looking for a company to start an apprenticeship contract in October 2023 🚀🚀🚀
+- I'm looking for a company to start an apprenticeship contract in 2024 🚀🚀🚀
 - I've been a vet for 10 years 🐶😸🐰🐹
 - I live in Villeneuve-sur-Lot in France 🇫🇷
 - I love learning new stuff and i'm also interrested in education, science,  and ecology 🌎